omar562/schoolida/README.md

 ### Classes

-* the principal can create/edit/delete classes and assign them to floors
+* the principal can create/edit/delete classes and assign them to floors, teachers, and students
 * the floor directors can edit classes assigned to their floors
 * teachers can view students in each class
 * students can view classes they are assigned to